IQSS/social_science_software_toolkit/best_practices_per_language/r_best_practices.md

 -   The package DESCRIPTION file should include a `BugReports` field with a URL that users can visit to report issues with the package.
 [GitHub Issues](https://guides.github.com/features/issues/) is the recommended platform for handling bug reports.

-    +   In addition to a place to make bugreports, an easy to use discussion forum should be available and maintained to build a package community.
+    +   In addition to a place to make bugreports, an easy to use discussion forum should be available and maintained to disceminate announcements and build a package community.
+Examples include [Google Groups](https://groups.google.com), [Twitter](https://twitter.com/), and [Gitter](https://gitter.im).

 -   In addition to the README.md and function specific documentation generated with **roxygen2**, longer explanations of methods and more complex examples should be documented with [vignettes](http://r-pkgs.had.co.nz/vignettes.html).